Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-At last, we refer the reader to the Appendix where a simple linearisation of (\ref{eq:align_avg}) shows that our alignment component incorporates three main terms: an inertial term aiming to preserve the heading of each agent $i$, a "traditional" unweighed average of the neighbors' orientation and a third "curling" term containing the nonlinear influence of the neighbors $j\sim i$ onto $i$.
+At last, we refer the reader to the Appendix where a simple linearization of \eqref{eq:align} before rescaling by $\phi_i$ shows that our alignment component incorporates three main terms: an inertial term aiming to preserve the heading of each agent $i$, a ``traditional'' unweighted average of the neighbors' orientation and a third ``curling'' term containing the nonlinear influence of the neighbors $j\sim i$ onto $i$.

-\subsubsection{Homing vector \texorpdfstring{$h_i$}{hi}}
+\subsubsection{Homing vector \texorpdfstring{$\h_i$}{hi}}

 The homing term is shown for a simple point-target in Figure~\ref{subfig:target}.
-This term simply points from $x_i \in \Omega$ toward the target $T_i$.
-We define the target point $x_i^* \in T_i$ by \( \norm{x_i^* - x_i} = \dist(x_i,T_i). \) There is in general an issue of uniqueness here but in practice, this ambiguity is inconsequential because the set on which this definition is ambiguous has measure zero in $\Omega$.
-The \emph{unit homing vector} $\hat h_i$ is given by
+This term simply points from $\vec x_i$ toward the target region $T_i$.
+We define the target point $\vec x_i^* \in T_i$ by \( \norm{\vec x_i^* - \vec x_i} = \dist(\vec x_i,T_i). \) There is in general an issue of uniqueness here but in practice, this ambiguity is inconsequential because the set on which this definition is ambiguous has measure zero in $\Omega$.
+The \emph{homing vector} $\h_i$ is given by